fatihozdil/webitor/Project-rules.md

 # Perfect Commit
-Don't commit all changes in one message, you can seperate them by choosing the files are changed.
+Don't commit all changes in one message, seperate them by choosing the files are changed.

 - Add specific file
 ```git add css/general.css```